 What's new in Angular 6?

-During the opening keynote presentation of this year's ng-conf the Angular team has announced the latest release of the beloved framework - Angular 6.
+During the opening keynote at this year’s ng-conf, the Angular team announced Angular 6.

 Angular Elements